alepez/lavagna/README.md

 sketches during online meetings.
 You have just a black screen, without icons or buttons cluttering your beautiful drawings.

+Colors and line width can be controlled by the keyboard, or by enabling a simple toolbar if the keyboard is not available.

 Just you, your peers, and your chalk.

 ## Keyboard bindings